braghetto/rpivm/README.md

 * This raspios image was modified to enable ssh and default user pi

 ## Build
-* Builder script will download the raspios image, modify it and extract neeeded files.
+* Builder script will download the raspios image, modify it and extract needed files.
 * Builder script will use sudo, must be executed only inside repo folder.
 * Clone this repo: `git clone https://github.com/braghetto/rpivm.git`
 * Cd to repo folder: `cd rpivm`